This website has been updated on 24 June 2020 at 13.30 (whole page)

 - Many funding agencies are flexible regarding the use and reporting of the grants during this exceptional situation.
 Follow the websites of funding agencies for their specific instructions and policies.

-- Note that host units are not able to provide funding to cover potential gaps caused by extensions and it is PIs responsibility to make sure he/she has other funding to cover gaps.
+- Please note that host units are not able to provide funding to cover potential gaps caused by extensions and it is PIs responsibility to make sure he/she has other funding to cover gaps.

-- Contact your project accountant and inform your Unit before applying for a no cost extension for your project.
+- Contact your project accountant and inform your operative unit before applying for a no cost extension for your project.

 Studying, teaching and supervision